minodisk/bigquery-runner/README.md

 A string such as '+N', '-N' can be set to specify a position relative to the column where the query file is opened.
 Then, if you set a number greater than 1, the viewer will appear in the specified number of columns from the left.
 A number of -1 means the viewer will appear in the same column as the query file, and a number of -2 means the viewer will appear in the column farthest to the right.

-### `bigqueryRunner.viewer.rowsPerPage`
+### `bigqueryRunner.previewer.rowsPerPage`

 |Type|Default|
 |---|---|
 |number &#x7C; null|100|

-Maximum number of rows to retrieve per page for display in the viewer.
+Maximum number of rows to retrieve per page for preview.
 If a number is specified, attempts to fetch that number of rows; if null is specified, attempts to fetch all results.
 If the amount of data per row is large, the specified number of rows will not always be fetched.
-You can use the `bigqueryRunner.prevPage` or `bigqueryRunner.nextPage` command to perform paging.

 ### `bigqueryRunner.statusBarItem.align`